 - Type of Stop: Hike

-We saw young couples, older people, and families with young children and dogs on this hike.
+On this hike, we saw young couples, older people, and families with young children and dogs.
 It truly is a hike for everyone.
 Given the ease, I wasn’t expecting the view to be so great, but once you get to the ridge, you have the most spectacular views over the very impressive Saskatchewan Glacier.
 In under an hour, you’ll have fantastic views of the Icefields and an impressive Koolaid blue glacier lake – Seriously, it doesn’t get much better!

-It gets windy once you get to the ridge, so make sure you bring a jacket.
-Because the views were so incredible, we hung around for 30 minutes, just enjoying the sunshine, views, and taking photos.
+It gets windy once you get to the ridge, so bring a jacket.
+Because the views were incredible, we hung around for 30 minutes, enjoying the s

 Wilcox Pass